drasovski/gcd_project/CodeBook.md

 It is assumed that the UCI HAR Dataset folder has been extracted and that it resides in the working directory.
 The original data can be downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A description of the experiment as well as other useful notes can be found in the README.txt file.
+A description of the experiment as well as other useful notes can be found in the ‘README.txt’ file.

-The relevant files in the UCI HAR Data Set folder are (descriptions copied from the README.txt file in said folder):
+The relevant files in the UCI HAR Data Set folder are (descriptions copied from the ‘README.txt’ file in said folder):

-* 'features.txt': List of all features.
+* 'features.txt': List of all features
 * 'activity_labels.txt': Links the class labels with their activity name
-* 'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set
-* 'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels
-* 'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set
-* 'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample
-* 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+* 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample

 The original 561 variables collected in the study are fully listed in 'features.txt' and are explained in 'features_info.txt' and so I will not repeat them here.
-I will explain the variables that made it into the final two data sets in the 'Variables' section below.
+I will provide only the variables that made it into the final two tidy data sets in the 'Variables' section below.

 ## Procedures and Transformations